net-lisias-ksph/KIS/Home.md

 ## Modding

-EDIT : Not updated for KIS 1.1 yet
+EDIT : Wiki is not updated for KIS 1.1 yet

 ### Config files
 KIS exposes part modules which can be used by other mods :